Text us to confirm, reschedule or cancel your appointment

 We want to make it as quick and easy as possible for you to receive your appointment letters.

-So from summer 2019, you will be able to receive LNWH appointment letters by text message.
+So from autumn 2019, you will be able to receive LNWH appointment letters by text message.

 This will mean that you’ll receive your letter more quickly and reliably.
 You also won’t need to worry about losing it – it’ll be there in your online portal whenever you need it.